-The Foundation will consider applications for support from Canadian citizens and landed immigrants accepted into the art-song programs listed below or similar programs.
+The Foundation will consider applications for support from Canadian citizens and landed immigrants accepted into the art song programs listed below.
+Programs that are of a similar length and calibre, and are specifically art song-based in focus will also be considered.
 The list has been annotated for your convenience.
 Click on the name of the program to open a brief description and find a link to each program’s web site.

 Seminar in interpretation of the French melody, offered to French and foreign musicians, professional or in the process of professionalization, a unique internship, offering interpretation courses, concerts and recitals.